MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/payment-insights-overview.md

 [![List of payment probabilities.](./media/customer-pymnt-probability-list.png)](./media/customer-pymnt-probability-list.png)

-Customer payment insights provides the following contextual information to explain the prediction:
+Customer payment insights provides the following information about the prediction:
  - The top factors that influenced the predictions
  - The current state of business with the customer
  - Details about the historical customer payment behavior